 Mail systems that handle more than 100,000 mail messages per day should have a local DCC server so that processing incoming mail is not delayed by the time required for the UDP packets used by the DCC client protocol to cross the Internet.
 Organizations that deal with more than 500,000 mail messages per day benefit from two or more local DCC servers to ensure that at least one local DCC server is available despite system maintenance.
 Organizations that deal with fewer than 100,000 mail messages per day use less bandwidth of their own and of the servers in the global network by using the public servers.

 The first step in configuring a DCC server to flood checksums is agreeing on the server-IDs of all participating servers.
-There is a private list of the DCC servers, server-IDs and so forth in the global network of DCC servers at //www.rhyolite.com/dcc/private/.
+There is a private list of the DCC servers, server-IDs and so forth in the global network of DCC servers at https://www.rhyolite.com/dcc/private/.
 It is readable only by server operators.
-Contact Vernon Schryver at firstname.lastname@example.org for server-IDs.
-Subscriptions to the DCC-servers mailing list are available only to operators of servers in the global network.
+Contact Vernon Schryver at email@example.com for server-IDs.

 DCC is based on an idea of Paul Vixie and on fuzzy body matching to reject spam on a corporate firewall operated by Vernon Schryver starting in 1997.
 The DCC software was designed and written at Rhyolite Software starting in 2000.
 It has been used in production since the winter of 2000/2001.

 Contact Vernon Schryver at firstname.lastname@example.org or use the form.